projectchrono/chrono/doxygen/documentation/manuals/chrono/loads.md

   load_container->Add(load_bb);
 ~~~

-For the case of the @ref chrono::ChLoad<Tloader> "ChLoad<Tloader>", the user is asked to either provide one of the pre-defined @ref chrono::ChLoader "ChLoader" objects or to write its own.
+For the case of the @ref chrono::ChLoad "ChLoad", the user is asked to either provide one of the pre-defined @ref chrono::ChLoader "ChLoader" objects or to write its own.
 Please refer to the documentation of each single _ChLoader_ to understand their use.
 This method considers the load applied to a single object.

-A similar set of loads includes those inheriting from @ref chrono::ChLoadCustom "ChLoadCustom"|@ref chrono::ChLoadCustomMultiple "ChLoadCustomMultiple": while the features are similar compared to @ref chrono::ChLoad<Tloader> "ChLoad<Tloader>" type and also their usage might have big overlaps, they usually offere a wider set of pre-defined classes that might match the user needs.
+A similar set of loads includes those inheriting from @ref chrono::ChLoadCustom "ChLoadCustom"|@ref chrono::ChLoadCustomMultiple "ChLoadCustomMultiple": while the features are similar compared to @ref chrono::ChLoad "ChLoad" type and also their usage might have big overlaps, they usually offere a wider set of pre-defined classes that might match the user needs.

 These more advanced approaches allow for a tighter coupling with the Chrono system, allowing to introduce also entire stiffness matrix blocks (see @ref chrono::ChLoadBodyBodyBushingGeneric "ChLoadBodyBodyBushingGeneric" and others), providing Jacobians and much more.
 This come with the added price of having to implement some additional code.